Contests and Events

 Scheduling venues for the Final and Semifinal Bees became more and more difficult, so in 2019 the decision was made to bring the Spelling Bee under the district umbrella, sponsored by the Humanities Director of the Teaching and Learning Department.
 Participation is optional for each of the Davis District Elementary and Junior High schools.
 Private and Charter schools are also welcome participants.

 Schools pay a $99 Registration fee to participate.
-A School Study List is published in November.
+A Word Study List is published in November.
 Schools decide how students qualify to participate in their schoolwide Bee held in January or February.
 They use the Study List words first, then additional Off-List words if needed.
 Each Elementary school sends their top 3 spellers to the North or South End Semifinal Bee held in March.
 The Final Bee, held in April, includes the Top 15 from each of the North and South End Bees and the top 3 spellers from each of the participating Junior High schools.
-Depending on registration collected, we award 1st place with a $2500 my529 scholarship, 2nd place $1500 and 3rd place $1000.
+Depending on registration collected, my529 scholarships are awarded:

 2023 Contest Resources